 How BPC 157 Works

 BPC 157 promotes tissue repair by enhancing collagen synthesis and facilitating the formation of new blood vessels, a process known as angiogenesis.
 This process facilitates the delivery of essential nutrients and oxygen to damaged tissues, underscoring the peptide’s significance in accelerating recovery and tissue repair.
-It achieves this by stimulating the vascular endothelial growth factor receptor 2 (VEGFR2) signaling and increasing nitric oxide levels, which play a key role in the healing process.
+It achieves this by stimulating the vascular endothelial growth factor receptor 2 (VEGFR2) signaling and increasing nitric oxide levels, supporting the nitric oxide system, which promotes vasodilation and improves circulation—key factors in the healing process.

 These actions help to accelerate the recovery of damaged tissues in animal studies.